Skip to main content

 ADHD Treatment in Boulder, Colorado

+At Flatirons Recovery, we treat ADHD as a neurological condition.
+It shapes how a person thinks, regulates emotions, and moves through daily life.
 Our approach combines evidence-based therapy, integrated dual diagnosis care, and practical skill development.
-Whether someone has recently received a diagnosis or has managed symptoms quietly for years, thoughtful support can help restore clarity and direction.
+Whether someone just received a diagnosis or has been managing quietly for years, the right support makes a real difference.

 Types of ADHD